chapel-lang/chapel/doc/rst/tools/chplcheck/chplcheck.rst

 Advanced Rules
 ~~~~~~~~~~~~~~

 Sometimes, specifying a pattern is not precise enough to implement a rule.
+For
-Alternatively, a linting check might require considering two sibling nodes,
+example, a linting check might require considering two sibling nodes or other
-or other less-straightforward relationships than "does it match the pattern?".
+less-straightforward relationships than "does it match the pattern?".
+This is
-This is the purpose of advanced rules.
-These functions are called with the
+the purpose of advanced rules.
+These functions are called with the _root_ AST
-_root_ AST node (usually one of the top-level ``Module``s).
-Then, it's the
+node (usually one of the top-level ``Module``s).
+Then, it is the responsibility
-responsibility of the function to find and ``yield`` AST nodes that should be
+of the function to find and ``yield`` AST nodes that should be warned about.
-warned about.
-For instance, at the time of writing, the following rule
+For instance, at the time of writing, the following code implements the rule
-implements checking for unused formals.
+checking for unused formals.

 .. code-block:: python